 We are a USPA Group Drop Zone and Skydiving Center, the majority of our skydiving rules and regulations are from the USPA BSR’s.
 All USPA and FAA rules, regulations, requirements, and recommendations must be followed at Start Skydiving!
 Below are some rules and regulations that apply directly to Start Skydiving an must be strictly adhered to.

 What type of payment do we accept?

-We accept cash, traveler's checks, and major credit cards.
-All business is done at manifest.
-We do not charge a fee for credit card usage at Start Skydiving.
-We also have an ATM onsite to withdraw cash or check your bank account balance.
+We accept cash, traveler’s checks, and major credit cards, to include contact-less pay (like Apple Pay).
+All financial business is done at manifest.
+We do not charge a fee for credit card usage at Start Skydiving and also have an ATM onsite.

 What are the jumping requirements?

 Start Skydiving is a group member of the USPA.
 As such, please be prepared to show: your current USPA membership and license, your signed logbook to prove your jump currency, and, if you have your own rig, its reserve packing data card and seal will be required to be verified when you first check-in.